coder/coder/examples/web-server/nginx/README.md

 - `sudo service nginx restart`

-And that's it, you should now be able to access coder via `https://YOUR_SUBDOMAIN` !
+And that's it, you should now be able to access Coder via `https://YOUR_SUBDOMAIN`!